JakubBala/COM3524/README.md

 ### Changing the Water Dropping Plan

 By default, the simulation runs without a water droping plan.
-Unfortunately we did not have time to add this as a toggle in the GUI, so to run a water dropping plan users will have to apply the following simple changes to the code:
+Unfortunately we did not have time to add water plans as a toggle in the GUI, so to run a water dropping plan users will have to apply the following simple changes to the code:

 Select water dropping plan for the power plant or incinerator by updating `CAPyle_releaseV2/release/ca_descriptions/real_valued_fire.pyreal_valued_fire.py` line 25.
 Line 25 for the powerplant water plan: